A2TC-YT/afk-class-item-double-chest/README.md

 ## How to Use

 1. **Install AutoHotkey**
-   - Make sure you have [AutoHotkey](https://www.autohotkey.com/) installed on your computer.
-If you don't have it, download and install it from the official website.
+   - Make sure you have [AutoHotkey v1.1](https://www.autohotkey.com/download/ahk-install.exe) (not AHK v2) installed on your computer.

 2. **Download the Latest Release**
    - Download the latest release of the macro from the [releases page](https://github.com/A2TC-YT/afk-class-item-double-chest/releases/latest).
 Once downloaded, unzip the file to a folder of your choice.